Trần Cao rebellion

 The Trần Cao rebellion in 1516 is a rebellion in 16th century Vietnam, led by Trần Cao against the Lê dynasty and is regarded as an important factor leading to the collapse of the Early period Lê.
-It was the second rebellion led against the Lê, following an uprising led by Trần Tuân in 1511.
+It was the second rebellion led against the Lê, following an uprising led by Tŕân Tuân in 1511.

 Background

 The Lê dynasty was established by Emperor Lê Lợi in 1428 after expelling the Ming dynasty of China, which had occupied Annam.
 In 1460, one of his successors, Lê Thánh Tông, rose to the throne, beginning what was regarded as a golden age in Vietnamese history.
 During his rule of 37 years, Lê Thánh Tông instituted wide-ranging political and structural organisation of the country, implementing a Confucian model of government, introducing a mandarin system of government, expanding education, science, and art.
 He also expanded Đại Việt's territory substantially.
 At the time, Đại Việt was confined to the area around the Red River Delta, but Lê Thánh Tông expanded Đại Việt's army and expanded south towards Huế in what is now central Vietnam by conquering Champa territory.
 He also pushed westwards into the hills against the Tai.
 However, after his death, Đại Việt fell into disarray as a succession of weak emperors came and went, and palace intrigue crippled the country.
 This caused public discontent and set the scene for popular uprising.

 The first significant rebellion, that of Tran Tuan in 1511, is largely lost to history.
 However, it is known that he was a charismatic figure who quickly gathered thousands of followers in eastern Hưng Hóa and western Sơn Tây provinces, and moved them directly against the capital Thăng Long, now modern-day Hanoi.
 On arrival they defeated the army of Trịnh Duy Sản, the head of aristocratic the Trịnh family which was part of the ruling dynasty.
 The royalists left Thăng Long defenceless and its people in panic.
 Shortly after, Tuan was killed by unlucky chance and his rebels were massacred.
 He was reported to have been dressed in red at the time, suggesting that he may have been a Taoist sorcerer.
 One of his followers rebelled again in the same region the following year but was isolated and defeated.